Overview

 environment.
 The return-to-caller interface is contained in the module

-, and contains four driver subroutines (below).
+VTMOP_MOD, and contains four driver subroutines (below).

 Additional information on these subroutines is provided in the code

-documentation, in the file vtmop.f90
+documentation, in the file vtmop.f90.

 -

-for passing data between subroutines. -
+VTMOP_INITinitializes an instance of the data typeVTMOP_TYPEfor passing data between subroutines. -

-identifies the most isolated point on the Pareto front, constructs a local trust region (LTR) about that point, and returns a region of the design for the user to explore independently. -
+VTMOP_LTRidentifies the most isolated point on the Pareto front, constructs a local trust region (LTR) about that point, and returns a region of the design for the user to explore independently. -

-fits several surrogate models to the current dataset, and uses these models to propose a set of candidate points in the LTR, for evaluation by the user. -
+VTMOP_OPTfits several surrogate models to the current dataset, and uses these models to propose a set of candidate points in the LTR, for evaluation by the user. -

-post processes the dataset gathered throughout the iterations of the algorithm, returns the nondominated and efficient point sets, and frees all internal memory.
+VTMOP_FINALIZEpost processes the dataset gathered throughout the iterations of the algorithm, returns the nondominated and efficient point sets, and frees all internal memory.

 VTMOP also includes a checkpointing system, a detailed error handling system, and maintains a database of all function evaluations ever taken, which can be retrieved using optional output arrays.